Are you at risk for carpal tunnel syndrome?

 man holding wrist

-The carpal tunnel is an inch-wide hollow space in your wrist, formed by the wrist bones and a ligament.
-Tendons that allow you to move your fingers, along with one of the main nerves for the hand, all run through the carpal tunnel.
-That nerve, known as the median nerve, provides sensation to index and middle fingers, part of the ring finger, and the thumb.
+First, what is the carpal tunnel?
+It’s an inch-wide hollow space in your wrist, formed by the wrist bones and a ligament.
+Tendons that allow you to move your fingers as well as one of the main nerves for the hand all run through the carpal tunnel.

-Women and people assigned female at birth are three times more likely than men and people assigned male at birth to get CTS.
+Women are three times more likely than men to get CTS.
 Researchers think this may be because women’s wrists are usually smaller than men’s, and therefore their carpal tunnels are narrower.

 Repetitive motion at work can also cause CTS, but not necessarily in the way you’d think.
-People who work on assembly lines seem to get CTS at higher rates than people who do jobs on computers, such as data entry.
+People who work on assembly lines seem to get CTS at higher rates than people who do data entry.
 And those who work with vibrating hand tools such as drills also often develop CTS.

 Other conditions associated with CTS include: